-Theme 'Car Travel / Parking'

-243 I don't believe changing a building will change the service level.
-This comes down to good systems / great people.
+Theme Car Traver / Farking 243 I don't believe changing a building will change the service level.
+This comes down to Neutral good systems / great people.
 I do believe there should be a facility to book a GP appointment on a set day in advance, for minor issues which don't need same day.
 Issues which are in need of advice but cannot take urgent same day space.
-Parking for free in some locations would clearly be beneficial for the community services by the Neutral

-Health Centre.

-244 Parking Neutral

-245 The cost of parking and lack of spaces at the proposed site will be a massive issue for most Neutral

-246 The stress of trying to park when you already feel unwell, Parkin is very limited at this site Neutral

-247 Travel Neutral

-248 Travel and I been 2 Goldington for ages le years and my family □ Have Neutral

-249 Parking we don't have to pay to see a doctor .
-We don't see a doctor now everything done by phone face to face Neutral

-250 Parking availability and cost Neutral

-251 Just please ensure there is adequate parking at the proposed new sites!!
-Neutral

-252 Parking and especially cost Neutral

-253 Parking and parking costs.
-Neutral

-254 Purely concerned about parking Neutral

-255 Only the cost of parking Neutral

-256 Parking charges outside Gilbert Hitchcock house and surrounding areas Neutral

-257 More car parking spaces would be needed as the present car parking is at present is for the use of Gilbert Hitchcock Unit Neutral

-258 Will it be quicker to see a Dr in person than it is at the present time.
-Will there be a pharmacist on sight to obtain prescriptions on sight?
-Will there be sufficient parking spaces for the obvious demand Neutral

-259 Parking consessions for visits Neutral

-260 v Neutral

-261 The venue needs to be welcoming and attractive wuth plenty of parking, shaded in summer and free of ice in winter Neutral

-262 Neutral

-263 · · · Neutral

-264 Parking availability Neutral

-265 Car parking Neutral

-266 Available onsite free parking needs to be a consideration.
-There are pay and display car parks, where these use an app or require a debit card registering - this will prevent use by a significant number of patients who either do not use an app and are not prepared to register a debit card.
+Parking for free in some locations would clearly be beneficial for the community services by the Health Centre.
+244 Parking Neutral The cost of parking and lack of spaces at the proposed site will be a massive issue for Neutral most 246 The stress of trying to park when you already feel unwell, Parkin is very limited at this site Neutral 247 Travel Neutral 248 Travel and I been 2 Goldington for ages le years and my family Neutral Have 249 Parking we don't have to pay to see a doctor .
+We don't see a doctor now everything Neutral done by phone face to face 250 Parking availability and cost Neutral 251 Just please ensure there is adequate parking at the proposed new sites!!
+Neutral 252 Parking and especially cost Neutral 253 Parking and parking costs.
+Neutral 254 Purely concerned about parking Neutral 255 Only the cost of parking Neutral 256 , , , , , , , , , , , , , , , , , , , , Neutral 257 More car parking spaces would be needed as the present car parking is at present is for Neutral the use of Gilbert Hitchcock Unit 258 Will it be quicker to see a Dr in person than it is at the present time.
+Will there be a Neutral pharmacist on sight to obtain prescriptions on sight?
+Will there be sufficient parking spaces for the obvious demand 259 Parking consessions for visits Neutral For me, as long as I have ease in calling and speaking to someone to make an Neutral appointment, the appointments are booked as quickly as possible and Dr's are caring then where the actual surgery is doesn't matter.
+The reason I like going to church Lane rather than my current practice which is pemberley is purely the free parking!!
+Which I hope would be a consideration for the new site.
+261 The venue needs to be welcoming and attractive wuth plenty of parking, shaded in Neutral summer and free of ice in winter 262 Cost of car parking Neutral 263 Parking availability Neutral 264 Parking availability Neutral 265 Car parking Neutral Available onsite free parking needs to be a consideration.
+There are pay and display car Neutral parks, where these use an app or require a debit card registering - this will prevent use by a significant number of patients who either do not use an app and are not prepared to register a debit card.
 Coin machines are disappearing.
-Neutral

-267 Sufficient parking spaces□ Being able to see own doctor Neutral
+0.07 Sufficient parking spaces Neutral 20/ 267 Being able to see own doctor

-- Neutral